Digital-HR/site/en/product-development.md

 ## Product Backlog

 The Product Backlog is a list of requirements, or tasks to complete in order to develop a product that meets the clients needs.
-It is also used as the teams way to track the work they've completed, and the priority of each requests Each task is assigned a type based on the task to be completed :
+It is also used as the teams way to track the work they've completed, and the priority of each request.
+Each task is assigned a type based on the task to be completed :

 * Bugs : Something that isn't working as intended.
 * Enhancements : Updates in functionality or new features.